devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/rollout-deployment.md

 ```yaml
 EnvVariables: []
 ```
+`EnvVariables` provide run-time information to containers and allow to customize how the application works and the behavior of the applications on the system.

+Here we can pass the list of env variables , every record is an object which contain the `name` of variable along with `value`.

 To set environment variables for the containers that run in the Pod.

 ### Example of env variables